Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 By LISA MASCARO, ERIC TUCKER and ZEKE MILLER

-President Donald Trump was dragged by a “completely fake” Ukraine theory under pressure from lawyer Rudy Giuliani that led to his shocking abuse of presidential power and then deposition, prosecutors of the Democratic House on Thursday argued for Senate jury members.
+On Friday, Democrats will present their last day full of arguments for skeptical Republican senators, focusing on the second article of deposition, obstruction of Congress investigation.

-While the Democrats insisted on their case for skeptical Republican senators for the second day, they showed video footage of the country’s best FBI and home security officials warning the public of the theory that Ukraine, not Russia, was involved in the 2016 elections.
+While the audience of senate jury members sat for a long day and night, the prosecutors outlined the charge.
+They argued that before the 2020 elections, Trump abused power for his own personal political advantage, even while the top FBI and national security officials publicly warned that it was Ukraine, not Russia, who was involved in the 2016 elections .

-“That’s what Donald Trump wanted to investigate or announce – this completely fake Kremlin-pushed conspiracy theory,” said Rep. Adam Schiff, the chairman of the House Intelligence Committee who leads the prosecution.
+“That’s what Donald Trump wanted to investigate or announce – this completely fake Kremlin-pushed conspiracy theory,” said Rep. Adam Schiff, the chairman of the House Intelligence Committee who leads the persecution, during Thursday’s session.

-Trump is accused of seeking investigations – and investigations into political enemy Joe Biden and Biden’s son – for his own political advantage while holding back Congress-approved military aid as a lever.
-Schiff said, “Imagine the danger this country poses.”
+At the end of the evening, Schiff made an emotional plea to senators to consider what was at stake, as Trump is accused of searching for Ukrainian probes of political enemy Joe Biden and the son of Biden as he approved congressional military aid as leverage.

+“Right things,” he said, as he was Lt.
+Col. Alex Vindman quoted who had testified in the House.
+“Otherwise we are lost.”

-Trump is tried in the Senate after the House accused him last month, accusing him of abusing his office by Ukraine to request the investigation, while the aid was withheld from an American ally at war with neighboring Russia.
-Trump faces a second accusation article accusing him of obstructing Congress by refusing to transfer documents or allowing officials to testify in the House probe.
+The president is in court in the Senate after the House charged him last month and accuses Trump of abusing his office by asking Ukraine for the investigation, while denying assistance to an American ally at war with neighboring Russia .
+The second accusation article accuses him of obstructing Congress by refusing to transfer documents or allowing officials to testify in the House probe.

 Republicans, tired of the long hours of proceedings, have defended Trump’s actions where necessary and have dumped the process as a politically motivated attempt to weaken him in the midst of his re-election campaign.
 Republicans have a majority of 53-47 in the Senate and acquittal is considered likely.